 through Nashville so when towboats are present it is wise to give them plenty of room.

-Along your voyage on the Cumberland, you can head out to the Cherokee Steak House, and cruise by Reba McEntire's home
+Along your voyage on the Cumberland, you can head out to the Cherokee Steak House, and cruise by Reba McEntire's home located

-of Tanya Tucker, Crystal Gayle, Barbara Mandrell, Ashley Judd, and Johnny Depp as well as Brad Pitt's fishing hide-away.
+Tanya Tucker, Crystal Gayle, Barbara Mandrell, Ashley Judd, and Johnny Depp as well as Brad Pitt's fishing hide-away.

 From the Cumberland River at mile 33 you will enter the Barkley Canal.
-This is a one mile-long canal that leads to Kentucky Lake on
+This is a one mile-long canal that leads to Kentucky Lake on the

-the Tennessee River, and on to the Tennessee-Tombigbee Waterway.
+Tennessee River, and on to the Tennessee-Tombigbee Waterway.